wn5865/natour/readme.md

 ## API Usage

+- Natours API provides to CRUD tours or users
 - Authentication by JSON Web Token.
 You can get the token once you sign up or log in
 - Authorization based on user roles: 'user', 'guide', 'lead-guide', 'admin'
 - Some featured APIs are as follows: